xStarbound/xStarbound/doc/permissions.md

   - _Note:_ This setting helps protect private worlds from more sophisticated «drive-by» griefing even if players forget to use `/claim add` for build protection.
   - _For admins:_ Having `/admin` enabled does not bypass this security measure by itself unless you also disable `"secureTeams"` in the server's config.
 Just use `/warp` or a `"warp"` entity message instead.
 - **`"teamInvitationTimeout"`:** The maximum length of time in seconds over which the server should allow an invite sent by a player to remain valid.
 Defaults to 600 seconds (10 minutes) if unset.
 This invite expiry check is active only if `"secureTeams"` is enabled. _Does not require the build permission system to be enabled._
+- **`"restrictEntityDestroyPackets"`:** Whether the server should ignore entity destruction packets from non-admins.
+If `true`, this takes precedence over build permissions when checking whether players can destroy entities with `EntityDestroy` packets.

 **Admin accounts and xClient hosts:** Admin accounts and hosting clients — i.e., Steam and Discord hosts — always bypass claim protections.
 This prevents hosting clients from getting «locked out» of building in their own local, single-player universe save.
 To test protection on a dedicated xServer server, consider making a non-admin account for testing!